kmarkus/rFSM/doc/README.txt

   steps was reached (=false=).

-  For each step the rfsm engine will invoke the =getevents= hook to retrieve new events and then reason about what to do ( which transition to execute or =doo='s to run).
+  For each step the rfsm engine will invoke the =getevents= hook to retrieve new events and then reason about what to do (which transitions to execute or =doo='s to run).
+After that these events are disgarded.
+If this seems inconvenient, checkout the [event memory] extension.

   When omitted, the number of steps argument =n= to =rfsm.step= defaults to *1*.